bryceharmsen/machineLearning457/lab1/README.md

 This is the Perceptron project 1 for Dr. Andonie.

 # Running the perceptron
-Before running, check that the parameters set in params.yaml are set to your preference.
-Then, to run, call ```python3 project1.py```
+Before running, check that the parameters set in the params*.yaml you plan to use are set to your preference.
+Then, to run, call ```python3 project1.py PARAMS_FILENAME.yaml```

 # Testing the perceptron
 To run the unit tests built for the perceptron, run ```python -m unittest discover```